sambit2/DataAnalytics-Web-based-Education/README.md

 #### Part of my project for my master thesis at TU Delft (WIS Group) under the supervision of Prof. A. Bozzon and Prof. C. Hauff.
-#### Also sincere acknowledgements to Vassilis who is the founder of ASQ who helped me in the training part initially and finally to clean the data while analyzing it.
+#### Also sincere acknowledgements to Vassilis who is the founder of ASQ.
+He helped me in the training part initially and finally to clean the data while analyzing it.